gauthamp10/teched2025-XP264/exercises/ex1/README.md

 - That means students can retrieve and consume the subsciption in whatever tenant they like with their own user login.
 - All the subsciptions can be viewed from the subscription dashboard on the provider side...

+- if this is a first time subscription, plese goto the consumer tenant and disable the SAP IDS for user logon, as follows:

 ## Summary